samtovias/sdmnlt/README.md

 First run "run_first.m" file.

-This material contains the necessary functions for the reproducibility of the work presented in the paper "Learning smooth dendrite morphological neurons for pattern classification using linkage trees and evolutionary-based hyperparameter tuning" divided in seven subfolders:
+This material contains the necessary functions for the reproducibility of the method proposed in the paper "Learning smooth dendrite morphological neurons for pattern classification using linkage trees and evolutionary-based hyperparameter tuning."
+The functions are divided into seven subfolders:

    C-functions/Source-C-Codes
    -----------